cjsteel/ansible-role-deployment_user/README.md

     CentOS/6/etc/sudoers.d/sudoers_group.j2
     CentOS/7/etc/sudoers.d/sudoers_group.j2

-#### Usage as a dependancy
+#### Usage as a dependency

-You could probably use this role as a dependancy, I have not tried this yet.
+You could probably use this role as a dependency, I have not tried this yet.

 ##### deployment_user/meta.yml